• Skip to main content

 • Process for another 30 seconds: the paste will still be grainy.
 (Total time 3-minutes.)

-• Process for another 30 seconds: the mixture starts to look like pecan butter and has become glossy and soft.
+• Process for another 30 seconds: the mixture should be looking glossy and soft.
 (Total time 3 minutes 30 seconds.)

 • Process for a final 30 seconds: you should have a smooth and creamy pecan butter.
 (Total time 4 minutes.)

-• At this point, taste your nut butter and add additional brown sugar or salt if needed, and process for a second or two until everything is combined.
+• At this point, taste and add additional brown sugar or salt if needed, and process for a second or two until everything is combined.

-• If you are making crunchy pecan butter, add the set aside chopped nuts and stir to combine.
+• If you are making crunchy, add the set-aside chopped nuts and stir to combine.

 • Spoon into jars, cover, and enjoy.